Kris Griffiths-Jones

-Kris Griffiths-Jones is an Australian football referee who currently officiates in the Hyundai A-League and the NSW Premier League.
+Kristian Griffiths-Jones is an Australian football referee who currently officiates in the Hyundai A-League and the NSW Premier League.
 He made his A-League debut in the 2008-09 A-League season.
 He began his refereeing career with GDFRA (Granville District Football Referees Association), in the Western Suburbs of Sydney.

-On 4 April 2017, Kris Griffiths-Jones was appointed as one of the inaugural video assistant referee (VAR's) in the Hyundai A-League, the first top-tier football league in the world to implement the technology.
+On 4 April 2017, Griffiths-Jones was appointed as one of the inaugural video assistant referee (VAR's) in the Hyundai A-League, the first top-tier football league in the world to implement the technology.

 Personal life

 Griffiths-Jones currently works as a referees administrator at Football NSW.

 He has appeared several times on the A-League satirical show "The B-League", where he became known as "The Marquee Referee", and was coined 'KGJ'.

 History

 Griffiths-Jones is one of the most experienced referees officiating in the NSW Premier League and has officiated in many important games, including the 2010 Waratah Cup Final as well as the 2016 FNSW NPL1 Grand Final.
 His debut in the A-League came during Round 20 of the 2008-09 season when he officiated the Newcastle Jets v Perth Glory game.